Run#

 Customising the process#

-The iterative process used by POLARIS is fully customizable using callback functions.
+In addition to the above example, the iterative process used by POLARIS is fully customizable using many other callback functions.

 In the following example we demonstrate how non-default callbacks can be inserted to achieve specific modelling objectives.